IBM/MAX-Named-Entity-Tagger/training/README.md

 ### Customize Model Specific Parameters

-If you wish to change training hyper-parameters like `epochs`, update the [training command script](https://github.com/IBM/MAX-Named-Entity-Tagger/blob/training/training/training_code/train-max-model.sh#L100).
+If you wish to change training hyper-parameters like `epochs`, update the [training command script](https://github.com/IBM/MAX-Named-Entity-Tagger/blob/training/training/training_code/train-max-model.sh) (look for the line specifying the `TRAINING_CMD` to be executed).

 ### Run the Setup Script